igoracmelo/studying-git/README.md

 git commit -m "feat: cheddar splashea"
 ```

-But wait, I you made a mistake!
+But wait, you made a mistake!
 Instead of typing "splashes", you typed "splashea".

 The only solution to this is to ignore it and push, right?